Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 # [EDOPro/Ygopro](https://discord.gg/ygopro-percy) hd cards downloader

+:warning: The exe file is too large to upload to this repository.
+You can download it from [here](https://drive.google.com/file/d/1qqdYjgaXQtxRGRcwGoeS44-9xHYHQBGe/view?usp=sharing).

 This program automamize the process of acess [YGO Cards Database](https://db.ygoprodeck.com/), choose of a card you want a better resolution pic, download the image and put it into your game's pics folder.
 The method is simple, a python script gets a list of cards ids in a ydk file and use link manipulation to download card per card directly into the pics folder.

 ![card comparison](https://i.ibb.co/Y49skyJ/card-comparison.png)